Fukaya categories of blowups: Moduli spaces of treed disks

-is surjective with kernel being the finite dimensional subspace of constant vector fields.
+is surjective with kernel equal to the finite dimensional subspace of constant vector fields $\xi$ on $S_v$.
 However, there might be constraints coming from special points on this component.
 For this we use the uncrowdedness condition.
-Consider a maximal ghost sphere tree $W \subset {\rm Vert}_{\rm sphere}(\Gamma)$.
-There is at most one special point on $W$ which is constrained by $(D(\LL), m)$; this puts a two-dimensional constraint on the constant vector field.
-For any other interior marking $e$, one can use the deformation of the diffeomorphism $E_{\Gamma, e}$ to free the constraints at that marking.
-For any node connecting $W$ to a nonconstant component, the constraints can be freed by using deformations on the adjacent nonconstant component.
-Then $\eta$ vanishes on components in $W$. {\it End of the proof of the sublemma.}
+Consider a maximal ghost sphere tree $W \subset {\rm Vert}(\Gamma)$.
+By the above argument for ghost disk components, we may assume that $W$ contains only spherical vertices $v \in \Ver_{\black}(\Gamma)$.
+There is at most one special point $z_e$ on the corresponding curve $C_W \subset C$ which is constrained by $(D, m)$; this condition puts a two-dimensional constraint on a constant vector field $\xi$ restricted to $C_W$.
+For any other interior marking $z_e$, one can use the deformation of the diffeomorphism $M_{\Gamma, e}$ to allow variations in $\xi$ while preserving the constraints.
+For any node connecting $C_W$ to a nonconstant component, the constraints are transversely cut out using the fact that the linearized operator is surjective on deformations on the adjacent nonconstant components even vanishing at the node.
+Thus the form $\eta$ vanishes on components in $W$. {\it End of the proof of the sublemma.}